Travails from a Frozen Mountain: A Cold Weather Hunting Story

-There still wasn’t enough snow to push the deer down, so I hiked farther and farther up he canyon.
+There still wasn’t enough snow to push the deer down, so I hiked farther and farther up the canyon.
 On the evening of the second day, I finally located both elk and deer near the top.
-Unfortunately It got dark while trying to close the distance in the loud, crunchy snow.
+Unfortunately it got dark while trying to close the distance in the loud, crunchy snow.

 I was planning to hunt three to four days, but was running dangerously low on food.
 I failed to anticipate the amount of calories my body would burn just to stay warm.
 On the third day I had no choice but to pull out early.

-The following week, on November 22, I headed back to the hills for one more big push.
-The forecast called for heavy snow and blizzards, which I welcomed with open arms.
-Hopefully it would push the deer down lower.
+The following week, on November 22, I headed back for one more big push.
+The forecast called for heavy snow and blizzards, which I welcomed with open arms, hoping it would push the deer down lower.

 The next morning, while hiking up the steep ridge above camp, the skies began to darken.
 Just as I was reaching the upper “elk zone”, I spotted movement way back down where my tent was.
 An entire herd of elk had moved in, including a few good bulls.
 Still trying to catch my breath, I began my descent.
 Halfway to the bottom, some damn hunter appeared and spooked the whole herd off.